brson/brson.github.com/_posts/2016-11-30-starting-with-error-chain.md

 Do put your `error_chain!` invocation inside an `errors` module and import the entire contents with `use errors::*`.
-Glob imports aren't something you want to do a lot, but in this case the pattern is worth it: you really just want these four types to be at hand in every module of a crate.
+Glob imports aren't something you want to do a lot, but in this case the pattern is worth it: you really want these four types to be at hand in every module of a crate.

 I try not to rely too heavily on the automatic conversions from `foreign_links {
 }`.
 Foreign links are automatically converted to the local error type.
 They are